-Goal: The primary goal of this research is to develop and implement systematic procedures for applying, in the field, treatment and remediation technologies that have been developed in the laboratories, taking into consideration the complexities which are encountered in the field.
+Goal: The primary goal of this research is to develop and implement systematic procedures for applying, in the field, treatment and remediation technologies for jet fuel and deicing compounds that have been developed in the laboratories, taking into consideration the complexities which are encountered in the field.

 Rationale: The primary hypothesis is that natural variability of soil characteristics and variability due to nonaqueous-phase liquid (NAPL) entrapment result in preferential flow of water and treating agents.
 These constraints to flow and delivery of treating agents alter effectiveness of treatment schemes in the field.
-This research will attempt to identify the basic processes that are affected by these complexities and determine the parameters that control the behavior at the field scale.
+This research will attempt to identify the basic processes affected by these complexities and determine the parameters that control the behavior at the field scale.

 Approach: A systematic procedure to extend to the field the knowledge gained through experimentation at the laboratory scales of pore, cell, column, and soil flumes will be developed.
-Laboratory research, modeling, and field investigations will focus on issues related to transport, entrapment, recovery, dissolution, fingering, and physical chemical and thermal mobilization, blob dispersion to increase dissolution, etc., that are of fundamental importance in developing remediation technologies.
+Laboratory research, modeling, and field investigations will focus on issues related to transport; entrapment; recovery; dissolution; fingering; physical, chemical, and thermal mobilization; blob dispersion to increase dissolution; etc., that are of fundamental importance in developing remediation technologies.
 Laboratory experiments in cells, columns, and large tanks will be continued to identify basic parameters which need to be upscaled to field problems.
 Some of the parameters that have been identified for study include hydraulic conductivity, capillary pressure versus saturation, relative permeability, entry pressure, pore-size distribution, dispersivity, sorption coefficient, mass transfer coefficients, and dissolution parameters.
 Investigators will use chemical mixtures to look at multicomponent mass transfer and realistic field soils.
 Sites in Kansas, Colorado, Wyoming, and Louisiana will be selected for field studies.
 Once effective parameters are identified, techniques will be developed to obtain these in the field.

-Status: Natural and enhanced dissolution of nonaqueous-phase liquids (NAPLs) continues to be studied.
-One report on enhanced dissolution using surfactants and another on thermal mobilization were completed last year.
+Status: Natural and enhanced dissolution of non-aqueous phase liquids (NAPLs) continues to be studied One report on enhanced dissolution using surfactants and another on thermal mobilization were completed.
 Investigators have found that interphase mass transfer from entrapped NAPLs can be greatly enhanced with the use of surfactants or heat.
 Research is now focused on developing methods to estimate mass transfer coefficients at the field scale.
 Research on development of analytical and computer modeling techniques required to interpret solute breakthrough curves in terms of effective parameters continues.
 The model has been updated to make it more versatile and to allow for realistic simulation of mass transfer processes in the field.
 Investigators have identified tracers as one of the most promising methods of determining scale-dependent parameters in heterogeneous systems.
-Two journal articles documenting the tracer experiments and results have been submitted for publication in scientific journals.
-Additional research on partitioning tracers has begun.
-A proposal was submitted to the Army Research Office to conduct field work at a site in Idaho.
-Future plans include laboratory investigations on partitioning tracers, development of field characterization techniques, and field testing and applications.
-This project is in its fourth year.
+Three journal articles documenting the tracer experiments and results have been submitted for publication in scientific journals.
+Additional research on partitioning tracers and model validation is complete.
+Model documentation and journal articles on natural and surfactant-enhanced dissolution are complete.
+Two field investigations relating to this work have been funded by other sources.
+Future work will include thermal delivery of surfactants and upscaling activities, evaluating bio-processes with deicers, and field testing activities.
+This project is in its fifth year.

 Technology Transfer and Outreach: Numerous lectures and workshops have been conducted to share the results of this research with consultants, regulators, and other researchers.
-The principal investigator has conducted EPA-sponsored workshops, prepared chapters for two different books, and given several lectures about this research project.
-The Principle Investigator has also engaged in collaborative research with other universities in the U.S. and Europe.
+The principal investigator has conducted EPA sponsored workshops, prepared chapters for two different books, and given several lectures about this research project.
+The principal investigator has also engaged in collaborative research with other universities in the U.S. and Europe.

-Keywords: aquifers, organic chemicals, nonaqueous phase liquids, remediation.
+Keywords: aquifers, organic chemicals, nonaqueous-phase liquids, remediation.